scottbedard/vue-forward/README.md

 app.mount('#app')
 ```

-It's impportant to note that <ins>apps are independent of one another</ins>.
+It's important to note that <ins>apps are independent of one another</ins>.
 Another important difference is how props and listeners are defined.
 While migrating, you'll need to rename your events to following the 3.x naming convention.

 ```js
 createApp(User, {